hadjShell/JavaScriptLearningJourney/JS_notes.md

   * Rest pattern (pack)

-    * The rest element must be the last element
+    * The rest element must be the last part

     ```javascript
     const arr = [1, 2 ,3 ,4 ,5];